 Several degree programs offer Mines undergraduate students the opportunity to begin work on a Graduate Degree while completing the requirements of their Bachelor's Degree.
 These programs can give students a head start on graduate education.
 An overview of these combined programs and a description of the admission process and requirements are found in the Graduate Degrees and Requirements section of this Catalog.

 Admission into a Combined Undergraduate/Graduate degree program is available only to current Mines undergraduate students.
 Mines alumni are not eligible for Combined degree program enrollment.

-Both US resident and international students may apply electronically for admission.
-Our Web address is: http://www.mines.edu/gradschoolapp/onlineapp.html
+Both US residents and international students must apply electronically for admission.
+The graduate admissions web address is: https://www.mines.edu/graduate-admissions/

 To apply follow the procedure outlined below.

 Go to the online application at https://www.mines.edu/graduate-admissions/apply.
 Since application deadlines vary by program, refer to the following page for information about graduate application deadlines, https://www.mines.edu/graduate-admissions/deadlines/.

 The Office of Admissions recommends uploading electronic copies of transcripts ( .pdf format) in the Applicant Portal from each school previously attended.
 Electronic copies of transcripts can also be sent, via email, to email@example.com.
 International students' transcripts must be in English or have an official English translation attached.
 Transcripts are not considered official unless they are sent directly by the institution attended and are complete, with no courses in progress.